CGCookie/blender-addon-updater/README.md

 If you are attempting to integrate this code into your addon and run into problems, [please open a new issue](https://github.com/CGCookie/blender-addon-updater/issues).
 As the module improves, it will be easier for more developers to integrate updating and improve blender's user experience overall!

-Please note that the updater code is built to be dependent on existing api's of the mentioned major soruceode repositry sites.
-As these api's may be subject to change or interuption, updating capabilities may be impacted for existing users.
+Please note that the updater code is built to be dependent on existing api's of the mentioned major source code repository sites.
+As these api's may be subject to change or interruption, updating capabilities may be impacted for existing users.